Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 - There are some attacks which work normally despite the glitch.
 Most air attacks and some ground-based attacks like Kotaru Fuma's musou move you forward like normal.

 - Every character can generate an immense amount of speed by jumping frame-precisely after doing an attack.
 This is because the moment where your character's collision returns back to the character model has an extremely high velocity, and this velocity will carry over to a properly timed jump.
 The larger the distance between your character's collision and model, the larger the potential speed.
-Although this looks cool, it may be a bit too difficult to use as a speed movement tactic... right?
+Although this looks cool, it may be a bit too difficult to use as a speed movement tactic... or is it?

 This glitch didn't exist in the original Warriors Orochi 3 since you couldn't use TTA on horseback in it.